Aérospatiale SA 330 Puma: Design

-The SA 330 Puma is a twin-engine helicopter intended for personnel transport and logistic support duties.
-As a troop carrier, up to 16 soldiers can be seated on foldable seats; in a casualty evacuation configuration, the cabin can hold six litters and four additional personnel; the Puma can also perform cargo transport duties, using alternatively an external sling or the internal cabin, with a maximum weight of 2500 kg.
-Civilian Pumas feature a variety of passenger cabin layouts, including those intended for VIP services.
+The Aérospatiale SA 330 Puma is a twin-engine helicopter principally intended for personnel transport and logistic support duties.
+As a troop carrier, up to 16 soldiers can be accommodated on foldable seats, while in a casualty evacuation configuration, the same cabin can hold up to six litters and four additional personnel.
+The Puma can also perform cargo transport duties, either via the external carriage of underslung payloads on a dedicated cargo hook or using the internal cabin space; up to a maximum weight of 2500 kg of cargo can be carried at a time.
+Civilian Pumas feature a variety of cabin layouts, typically intended for various forms of passenger transport, including VIPs.
 In a search and rescue capacity, a hoist is commonly installed, often mounted on the starboard fuselage.

 A pair of roof-mounted Turbomeca Turmo turboshaft engines power the Puma's four-blade main rotor.
-The helicopter's rotors are driven at a speed of roughly 265 rpm via a five reduction stage transmission.
+The rotors are driven via a five reduction stage transmission at a typical speed of 265 rpm.
 The design of the transmission featured several unique and uncommon innovations for the time, such as single-part manufacturing of the rotor shaft and the anti-vibration measures integrated into the main gearbox and main rotor blades.
 The Puma also featured an automatic blade inspection system, which guarded against and alerted crews to fatigue cracking in the rotor blades.
-There are two hydraulic systems on board, these operate entirely independent of one another, one system powers only the aircraft's flight controls while the other serves the autopilot, undercarriage, rotor brake, and the flight controls.
+It is furnished with a pair of hydraulic systems that intentionally operate independently of one another, one system powering only the aircraft's flight controls while the other serves the autopilot, undercarriage, and rotor brake, as well as the flight controls.